Panhard - Panhard (Veteran and Vintage)

 895x135 tyre size for Panhard et Levassor Type X20 , X24 , X29 , K18 , X35 , X38 , X41 , X42 , K20 , X53 , X54

-Additionally some tyre sizes for Panhard models from the 1930's:
+Additionally some tyre sizes for Panhard models built in the 1930's:

 650x18 tyre size Panhard et Levassor Type 6DS